Petrus Johannes van Reysschoot

 Petrus Johannes van Reysschoot or Pieter van Reysschoot (Ghent, 18 January 1702 – Ghent, 22 or 24 February 1772) was a Flemish painter and printmaker who is known for his genre scenes, hunting scenes, landscapes, portraits and Christian religious subjects.

-He spent a large part of his career in England, which earned him the nickname den Engelschman ('the Englishman').
-In England he painted history and sporting (i.e. hunting) scenes and was a portrait painter working on commissions particularly from the Midlands gentry.
+He spent a large part of his career in England, which earned him the nickname den Engelschman "the Englishman").
+In England, he painted history and sporting (i.e., hunting) scenes and was a portrait painter working on commissions particularly from the Midlands gentry.

 Life

 Petrus Johannes van Reysschoot was born in Ghent as the son of Frans and Amelberghe vanden Neste.
 He was the first painter in a family which would include a large number of painters in the 18th century.
-He studied in France where he was registered at the Academie Royale in Paris in 1730 and later won a prize.
+He studied in France where he was registered at the Académie Royale in Paris in 1730 and later won a prize.

-Between circa 1736 and 1743 the artist resided and worked in England.
-In England he painted history and sporting (i.e. hunting) scenes.
-He was also a portrait painter working on commissions particularly from the Midlands gentry.
+Between circa 1736 and 1743, the artist resided and worked in England.
+In England, he painted history and sporting (i.e., hunting) scenes.
+He was also a portrait painter working on commissions, particularly from the Midlands gentry.
 He was later nicknamed "the Englishman" because of this long stay in England.

 He returned to Ghent on the occasion of the death of his father on 27 February 1737.
 On 4 April of that year he attended, as godfather, the baptism of his nephew Petrus Norbertus van Reysschoot, who would become a prominent painter and art educator.
-By that time he must have already have become wealthy as he bought from his seven co-heirs, for the sum of 550 livres, the paternal house called ‘de Maeght van Ghendt’’ in the Overpoortstraat, a property burdened with heavy debts.
+By that time, he must have already have become wealthy as he bought from his seven co-heirs, for the sum of 550 livres, the paternal house called "de Maeght van Ghendt" in the Overpoortstraat, a property burdened with heavy debts.